IndiPHARM-CPTL/PopulationPKModels-datahub/README.md

 If you use a model from this repository in research, please cite:

-the original publication describing the population PK model; and
+1. the original publication describing the population PK model; and

-this repository and an associated IndiPHARM publication.
+2. this repository.

+##
+Xie MH, Lacroix M, Rodda R, Lyashchenko AK, Cremers S. *PopulationPKModels-datahub: Reproducible population pharmacokinetic models for precision pharmacology*.
+IndiPHARM-CPTL; 2026.
+GitHub repository.

 ⚠️ Disclaimer